securityfirst/tent-content/contents_ru/travel/kidnapping/beginner/why-do-people-kidnap.md

-[Title]: # (Why do kid
+[Title]: # (Why do kidnappings occur?)
-appi
-gs occur?)
 [Order]: # (7)

-The best defe
-ce agai
-st kid
-appi
-g is havi
-g a
-d practisi
-g a high-quality, well-ma
-aged security ma
-ageme
-t pla
-, which is based o
- a thorough u
-dersta
-di
-g of the ge
-eral co
-text a
-d risks, a
-d o
- the co
-text a
-d threat of kid
-appi
-g specific to your locatio
-.
-U
-dersta
-di
-g who carries out kid
-appi
-gs, a
-d why, will help shape your avoida ce a d survival strategies.

-The mai
- reaso
-s for kid
-appi
-gs are:
+The best defence against kidnapping is having and practising a high-quality, well-managed security management plan, which is based on a thorough understanding of the general context and risks, and on the context and threat of kidnapping specific to your location.
+Understanding who carries out kidnappings, and why, will help shape your avoidance and survival strategies.

+The main reasons for kidnappings are:

-*   To hold for ra
+*   To hold for ransom
-som
 *   To cause a political effect
 *   To achieve publicity
-*   To be used as huma
+*   To be used as human shields
- shields

-The mai
- actors that carry out kid
+The main actors that carry out kidnappings are:
-appi
-gs are:

-*   Crimi
+*   Criminals
-als
 *   Political extremists
 *   Terrorists
 *   Militia groups
 *   Regimes that use terror

-Factors that may e
+Factors that may encourage kidnapping:
-courage kid
-appi
-g:

-*   The state's i
-ability to provide protectio
- from the crime, a
-d prosecute those who e
-gage i
- such activity
+*   The state's inability to provide protection from the crime, and prosecute those who engage in such activity
-*   A lack of political, legal or military respo se will e courage more actors to become i volved
+*   A lack of political, legal or military response will encourage more actors to become involved
-*   Media coverage of successful kid ap attempts
+*   Media coverage of successful kidnap attempts
-*   High fi
-a
-cial rewards from kid
+*   High financial rewards from kidnapping
-appi
-g